jptned/3DGuitar/readme.md

 Module for FreeCAD, which creates a guitar in 3D based on a set of user controlled parametrers.
 This module is the result of a school project.

+The  discussion on the FreeCAD forum regarding this module can be found [here](https://forum.freecadweb.org/viewtopic.php?f=22&t=13394).

 **Note: This module is not being maintained**

 ## Requirements